ckan/ckan/doc/maintaining/configuration.rst

           default: false

           # import path of the function that must be called in order to get the
-          # default value.  use it when the default value can be obtained from
+          # default value.
+This can be used when the default value can be obtained from
-          # environment variable, database or any other external source.
+          # an environment variable, database or any other external source.
           # IMPORTANT: use either `default` or `default_callable`, not both at the same time
           default_callable: ckanext.my_ext.utils:function_that_returns_default